 RELATED: How to get a free flu shot

 You can come down with the flu at any time.
 Seasonal flu viruses are detected year-round in the United States, but flu viruses are most common during the fall and winter—giving us the concept of “flu season.”
-Increased cases of the flu often begin to increase in October, and flu activity peaks between December and February.
+Cases of the flu often begin to rise in October, and flu activity peaks between December and February.

 READ THESE NEXT: